AdaCore/learn/courses/intro-to-ada/chapters/contracts.rst

                   End_Date   => Time_Of (2018, 5, 10)));
     end Show_Type_Invariant;

-Note that, in the previous example, the :ada:`Course` type was a visible (public) type of the :ada:`Courses` package, whereas, in this example, it is a private type.
+The major difference is that the :ada:`Course` type was a visible (public) type of the :ada:`Courses` package in the previous example, but in this example is a private type.